Video meeting and conferencing software: Communicate and collaborate from different locations

 A video meeting is exactly what it sounds like: a meeting using video.
 You’ve probably had video chats with new clients and vendors, joined meetings or webinars for some online learning, scheduled meetings with team members and used collaboration tools like screen and file sharing, among many, many others.
 Not too long ago, you needed specialized phone systems and high-tech setups to meet video conferencing standards, but conferencing software has come a long way.
 Now, instead of those complicated phone systems, you can have meetings—video and audio—from your computer through a desktop app, a browser (like Google Chrome, Firefox, or Safari), your tablet, or a mobile app on your smartphone.

-There are a bunch of video calling solutions out there for you to choose from—both free and paid plans—each with their own features and benefits that we’ll explore later on.
+There are a bunch of video meeting solutions out there for you to choose from—both free and paid plans—each with their own features and benefits that we’ll explore later on.

 Free video conferencing solutions: Are they good for business use?

 Free video conferencing solutions can be great for small teams who don’t need a bunch of extra features or sharing options.
-Most conferencing software includes HD video, international conference calling capabilities, screen sharing, and the ability to record meetings in their free plans:
+Most conferencing software includes HD video meeting, international conference calling capabilities, screen sharing, and the ability to record meetings in their free plans:

 Whether you want to pay for a tool right now or not, we’d strongly suggest you explore some paid plans.
 If you’re investing in a web conferencing solution for your business, you want to set yourself—and your staff—up for the best possible chance of success if you’re planning to grow your team and business in the future.